When Does Multi-Agent Collaboration Help? An Entropy Perspective: Related Work

-However, analyzing \textbf{uncertainty in LLM reasoning}, as quantified by policy entropy~\citep{seed-grpo-arxiv25,entropy-mechanism-arxiv25,semantic-token-entropy-arxiv25,eas-aaai25,entropy-sentinel-arxiv26}, has deepened our understanding of the underlying reasoning process.
-In RL training, reducing entropy sharpens the output distribution and can improve accuracy~\citep{reasoning-with-sampling-arxiv25,entropymin-arxiv25}, but this benefit is highly dependent on the base model capabilities, and aggressive entropy reduction may trigger \textit{entropy collapse}, wherein the model becomes overconfident and converges to suboptimal policies~\citep{rl-incentivize-reasoning-neurips25,nofreelunch-arxiv25,clip-entropy-neurips25workshop,rethink-entropy-regularization-arxiv25}.
-To mitigate this, recent work proposes entropy-intervention methods, including entropy regularization~\citep{aer-arxiv25,clip-entropy-neurips25workshop, rethink-entropy-regularization-arxiv25}, entropy-based advantage shaping~\citep{ettrl-arxiv25,entropy-adv-shaping-aaai25}, and entropy-guided token updates~\citep{80/20rule-neurips25,steer-arxiv25,entropic-arxiv25}.
-At test time, entropy also serves as an uncertainty signal to dynamically adjust reasoning depth and direction~\citep{entropy-gated-branching-arxiv25,think-just-enough-arxiv25,ettrl-arxiv25}.
-While these studies enhance single-agent reasoning by probing uncertainty, they largely overlook how uncertainty propagates across multiple interacting agents.
-To address this gap, we analyze uncertainty dynamics in LLM-based MAS to explain when and why they succeed.
+However, analyzing \textbf{entropy in LLM reasoning} has deepened our understanding of the underlying reasoning process~\citep{entropy-mechanism-neurips25,eas-aaai25}.
+In RL training, reducing entropy sharpens output distribution and improve accuracy~\citep{entropymin-arxiv25,reasoning-with-sampling-iclr26}, but this benefit is highly dependent on the base model capabilities, and aggressive entropy reduction may trigger \textit{entropy collapse}, wherein the model becomes overconfident and converges to suboptimal policies~\citep{rl-incentivize-reasoning-neurips25,nofreelunch-arxiv25}.
+To mitigate this, recent work proposes entropy-intervention methods, including entropy regularization~\citep{aer-arxiv25,clip-entropy-neurips25workshop}, entropy-based advantage shaping~\citep{entropy-adv-shaping-aaai25}, and entropy-guided token updates~\citep{80/20rule-neurips25}.
+At test time, entropy also signals uncertainty to dynamically adjust reasoning depth and direction~\citep{entropy-gated-branching-eacl26,min-tt-intervention-acl26}.
+While these studies enhance single-agent reasoning by probing entropy, they largely overlook how entropy propagates across multiple interacting agents.
+To address this gap, we analyze entropy dynamics in LLM-based MAS to explain when and why they succeed.